smindel/silverstripe-dbplumber/README.md

  * Click on records to select them for deletion or double click to edit them.
  * Use the form tab to insert a new record to a table.
  * Export tables
- * Bulk execute SQL files/backups
+ * Bulk execute SQL files/backups, now supports Zlib compression
+ * Truncate or drop tables
+ * Access to DBPlumber is limited to ADMINs and can be further restricted to trusted IPs, env types (e.g. 'dev' and 'test' only) and it can be hidden from the CMS main menu

 ## Open Issues

  * Misbehaving js/css in IE
- * insert/update form does not account for NULL, needs testing for quotes

 ## Planned Features

- * syntax highlighter / checker
  * saving of custom queries

 ## Feedback